learn-co-curriculum/bootstrapping-angular/README.md

 * `ng-app` tells Angular which application to use
 * `ng-view` is the space where Angular can write its view from templates

+<p data-visibility='hidden'>View <a href='https://learn.co/lessons/bootstrapping-angular' title='Bootstrapping An Application With Angular'>Bootstrapping An Application With Angular</a> on Learn.co and start learning to code for free.</p>